o3de/sig-docs-community/rfcs/rfc-docs-review-permissions.md

 If approved, `sig-docs-community` can explore, test, and implement a solution that enforces the proposed required reviewers for the `o3de.org` repo.
 As this directly involves members of other SIGs who may be technical reviewers, it's necessary to get their input.
 If necessary, the `sig-docs-community` can coordinate with other SIGs to establish the team of technical reviewers.
+Because members of the O3DE community have already regularly acted as technical reviewers on PRs relevant to their expertise, this RFC does not shift any workloads.
+It simply provides clarification on ownership of PR reviews.